rohit4166/PedalStart/README.md

 - For the app to work properly, you need to host it on a localhost or a server.
 Simply opening the index file as a web page won't provide the required functionality.

-## Try it Online 💻

-You can try the To Do List application online by following [this link](https://abkrishna.me/To-Do-List/).

-## Feedback and Support 💌

-Thank you for using my To-Do List app.
-I hope it helps you stay organized and productive.
-If you have any feedback, or suggestions, or encounter any issues, please feel free to contact the developer, Azim Baji Krishna, at azimbaji19@gmail.com

 Happy tasking! 😊